 Unlock an award and evidence your learning

 When you Mark as Complete over 90% of steps, and get over 70% in the final course test you will earn a Certificate of Achievement.
 This personalised Certificate of Achievement and transcript detail the syllabus and learning outcomes, as well as your end of course test score.
 This provides ideal evidence of your interest in and understanding of this subject.
 The certificate comes in both printed and digital formats, so you can easily add it to your portfolio, CV or LinkedIn profile.

-In addition, by completing all three courses within the Creating Digital Content program to unlock your FutureLearn Award.
+In addition, by completing all three courses within the Thriving in the Digital Workplace program, you will unlock your FutureLearn Award.
 This is your own FutureLearn web page exhibiting all of your certificates.
 You can use this link to demonstrate your learning by sending it to employers or adding it to any online profile on social media.

 As you complete the course you may come across terms and references that require further explanation.
 To help with this, there is a Glossary that you can view and refer to at any point in the course.

 If you come across any terminology during the course that is not included in the Glossary, please use the Comments section to ask fellow learners.